The Death of Stalin: Plot

+On the night of 1 March 1953, Joseph Stalin demands the director of Radio Moscow provide a recording of a live recital of Mozart's Piano Concerto No. 23 after the show has concluded.
+The director recalls the audience and orchestra and records the recreated concert.
+Pianist Maria Yudina, who hates the cruel dictator, only complies after being bribed and slips a note into the recording before it is couriered to Stalin.

-Stalin is hosting a tense, but rowdy, gathering of Central Committee members at his home, the Kuntsevo Dacha.
+Stalin is hosting a tense, but rowdy, gathering of Central Committee members at Kuntsevo Dacha.
 As Foreign Minister Vyacheslav Molotov leaves, NKVD head Lavrentiy Beria reveals to Nikita Khrushchev and Deputy Chairman Georgy Malenkov that Molotov is to be part of the latest purge.
-When the concert recording arrives, Stalin finds a note Maria slipped in the record sleeve, admonishing Stalin and expressing hope for his death.
-He reads it, laughs, and suffers a cerebral haemorrhage.
-Despite hearing him fall, Stalin's guards do not enter his office, fearful of being punished for disturbing him.
+The concert recording arrives and Maria's note, admonishing Stalin and wishing him dead, causes him to suffer a cerebral haemorrhage as he laughs at the note.
+Stalin's guards hear him fall in his office but fear disturbing him.

-Stalin's housemaid discovers him unconscious the next morning.
-The members of the Central Committee each learn about the situation through their own networks and rush to the dacha.
-Beria, the first to arrive, finds Maria's note.
-Once Malenkov, Khrushchev, Lazar Kaganovich, Anastas Mikoyan, and Nikolai Bulganin arrive, the Committee finally decide to send for a team of doctors.
-Most of the best doctors in Moscow have been arrested for being part of the "Doctors' plot" and so the doctors who can be found are not impressive.
-After a brief bout of terminal lucidity, Stalin dies.
-As the members of the Committee return to Moscow, Beria orders the NKVD to take over the city's security posts held by the Soviet Army.
+Stalin's housemaid discovers him unconscious the next morning and members of the Central Committee rush to the dacha.
+Beria finds Maria's note but only after Malenkov, Khrushchev, Lazar Kaganovich, Anastas Mikoyan, and Nikolai Bulganin arrive, does the Committee finally decide to send for medical help.
+The best doctors in Moscow have been arrested after the "Doctors' plot".
+When Stalin dies under the care of mediocre doctors, Beria orders the NKVD to relieve the Soviet Army of control of Moscow.

-Beria and Khrushchev vie for the support of Molotov and Stalin's children, Svetlana and her unstable, alcoholic brother Vasily.
-Beria has Molotov removed from the list of those to be rounded up, and has Polina Zhemchuzhina, Molotov's wife, released from prison.
-The Committee names Malenkov chairman.
-A puppet of Beria, Malenkov further exerts control by hijacking Khrushchev's proposed reforms, such as releasing political prisoners and loosening clerical restrictions.
-Khrushchev is relegated to planning Stalin's funeral.
+Beria and Khrushchev vie for the support of Molotov and of Stalin's children, Svetlana and her unstable, alcoholic brother Vasily.
+Beria removes Molotov's name from the impending purge and releases Polina Zhemchuzhina, Molotov's wife, from prison.
+The Committee names Malenkov, a puppet of Beria, as chairman.
+He hijacks Khrushchev's proposed reforms, such as releasing political prisoners and loosening clerical restrictions, relegating Khrushchev to planning Stalin's funeral.